-When we outline the qualification-led sales process with founders, the first question we get is, “I understand what information we need to pass each gate and why it’s important, but how do we get that information from the prospect?”
+When we outline the qualification-led sales process with founders, the first question we often get is, “I understand what information we need to pass each gate and why it’s important, but how do we get that information from the prospect customer?”

-We want to introduce the concept of the four boxes for performing discovery and taking notes throughout the sales process.
-The four areas you’ll do discovery around are:
+Enter the concept of the four boxes for performing discovery and taking notes throughout the sales process.
+These are the four main areas you’ll focus on for discovery:

 By following this framework, you won’t forget to cover a specific area and all your notes can be contextualized based on the box they occupy.
 It’s also easy to continually update this during the sales process and review it with the prospect to make sure you’re aligned.

-Here is what a blank version looks like going into a conversation.
+Here's what a blank version looks like going into a conversation with a potential enterprise customer.

 You’ll ask your discovery and qualification questions going left to right, top to bottom.
-This flow should also align nicely with the discovery deck you walk the prospect through.
+This flow should also align nicely with the (see Building your first customer presentation) that you'll walk the prospect through.

-At a high level, these are examples of the questions you want to ask/answer for each box as you progress through the sales process.
+At a high level, these are examples of the questions you should ask for each box as you progress through the sales process.

-Even though it's listed as a unique stage in the sales process, discovery never stops when working with prospects.
-Your goal should be to always leave every interaction with them (live or async) having added value and having learned new information about their problems, their ideal outcomes, their process, etc. If you leave a conversation with a prospect and after 45min-1 hour you barely learned anything about their current state, you’re probably pitching.
+Even though it's listed as a unique stage in the sales process, discovery never stops while working with prospects.
+Your goal should be to always leave every interaction with them (live or async) having added value and having learned new information about their problems, their ideal outcomes, their process, etc. If you leave a conversation with a prospect without learning anything about their current state, you’re probably pitching.

 The current state is all about understanding how things are today for the business, the team, and the individual prospect and what negative consequences (problems) have arisen as a result.
 Negative consequences should always be quantifiable (money, time, customer count, market share, etc).

 You’ll start by learning about the person or team you’re speaking with.
-You want to understand what they were brought on to achieve and how that’s going.
-Reference the questions we’ve outlined in the section on Interviewing Innovators to get the most value here.
-Then, you’ll want to hunt for instances where there is pain around a process or outcome that your product solves, and how the negative consequences are impacting them, their team, and the business as a whole.
+You want to understand what they were brought on to achieve in the company and how that’s going.
+Reference the questions we’ve outlined in the Interviewing innovators Field Guide article to get the most value here.
+Then, you’ll want to hunt for instances where there's pain around a process or outcome that your product solves, and how the negative consequences are impacting them, their team, and the business as a whole.

-The best outcome for the current state is discovering that the prospect agrees with your paradigm on how their workflow could be improved, has a pain which is causing quantifiable negative consequences, and they have a compelling reason and timeline to solve it.
+The best outcome for the current state is discovering that the prospect agrees with your paradigm on how their workflow could be improved, has a pain that's causing quantifiable negative consequences, and they have a compelling reason and timeline to solve it.

-Design partners probably agree with your paradigm on how their workflow could be improved or they wouldn’t be design partners so you’re likely focused on the last two criteria.
-For example, you’ll want to uncover if any of the following are true.
+Design partners probably agree with your paradigm on how their workflow could be improved or they wouldn’t be design partners, so you’re likely focused on the last two criteria.
+For example, you’ll want to uncover if any of the following instances are true.

 Now that you’ve got an understanding of the current state and what's broken, it's time to transition your discovery to what an ideal scenario would be.